MawadAhmed/alx-system_engineering-devops/0x02-shell_redirections/README.md

 sort | uniq -u : sort and display unique words.

-grep "root" /etc/passwd: Display lines containing the pattern “root” from the file /etc/passwd.
+grep 'root' /etc/passwd: Display lines containing the pattern “root” from the file /etc/passwd.

+grep 'bin' /etc/passwd |wc -l: Display the number of lines that contain the pattern “bin” in the file /etc/passwd.